censeoproject/censeoproject.github.io/main system.markdown

 * Multiple user IDs
 * User reports after each change
 ## User Reports:
-To keep a log of previous transactions, we use a user report system.
-Each report tells you the specifics of a change made to the inventory system.
-These include the user ID of the
+To keep a log of previous interactions with the database, we use a user report system.
+Each report contains the details of a change made to the inventory system.
+These include the user ID of who made the change, the time at which they made the change, which supply was updated, and what changed about that supply.